 🚀 Is building a website too difficult?
 Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

-Today, while uploading a plugin for installation on a cPanel Shared Hosting, I encountered the error „The uploaded file exceeds the upload_max_filesize directive in php.ini.“ This issue is caused by the default upload size limit in php.ini.
-We just need to adjust the value of upload_max_filesize to resolve it.Specific Method:1.
+Today, when uploading a plugin for installation on a cPanel panel virtual machine, it prompted „The uploaded file exceeds the upload_max_filesize directive in php.ini.“ This issue is caused by the default php.ini upload size limit.
+We just need to set the value of upload_max_filesize to resolve it.Specific Method:1.
 Log in to the cPanel Shared Hosting management panel.
 2. Find and enter the Multi PHP INI Editor.
-3. Select the website you want to modify, then locate upload_max_filesize and increase its value.
-If your Shared Hosting uses the DirectAdmin panel, then submit a support ticket for the customer service to modify it for you, as you don't have permission to do it yourself.
+3. Select the website you want to modify, then find upload_max_filesize and change the following value to a larger one.
+If your Shared Hosting uses a DirectAdmin panel, then submit a ticket for customer service to modify it for you, as you don't have permission to modify it yourself.

 🔒